Michael J. Harris

 Mr. Harris is also an active member of various legal organizations, including the American Bar Association, the Massachusetts Bar Association, the New Hampshire Bar Association, the Boston Bar Association, the American Association for Justice, and the Massachusetts Academy of Trial Attorneys, where he has served as chair of the Legislative Committee and a board member of the Amicus Curiae Committee, and where he has received the President’s Award for his service over the course of multiple years.
 Mr. Harris has been effectively and tirelessly protecting the rights of Massachusetts citizens through his work with Massachusetts’ highest court, the state legislature, as well as through the various professional organizations in which he is involved.
 Mr. Harris is admitted to practice in the United States District Courts for Massachusetts and New Hampshire, the First Circuit Court of Appeals, the state courts of Massachusetts and New Hampshire, and the United States Supreme Court.

 In 2006, Mr. Harris was recognized by Boston Magazine as a “Rising Star” and as one of the “Top Young Lawyers in Massachusetts” every year since 2006.
-He was also recognized as a Super Lawyers Rising Star from 2006 – 2012, and featured as a Super Lawyer from 2013 – 2014.
+He was also recognized as a Super Lawyers Rising Star from 2006 – 2012, and featured as a Super Lawyer from 2012 to present.

-Mr. Harris’ very aggressive and passionate style of practice, his commitment to “always do things better than the other guy,” and his pledge to “always over-prepare” are a few of the reasons that he repeatedly and consistently earns his clients’ trust, earns the respect of defense attorneys, defense firms, and insurance companies, and achieves such extraordinary results against defendants.
-Interestingly, they are also some of the stated reasons why many of the defending attorneys, who go up against Mr. Harris, will often refer their family, friends, and others to him when they are in need of a lawyer: They want that same representation for family and friends who have been injured and are in need of “someone willing to go the distance.
+Mr. Harris’ very aggressive and passionate style of practice, his commitment to “always do things better than the other guy,” and his pledge to “always over-prepare” are a few of the reasons that he repeatedly and consistently earns his clients’ trust; earns the respect of defense attorneys, defense firms, and insurance companies; and achieves such extraordinary results against defendants.
+Interestingly, they are also some of the stated reasons why many of the defending attorneys and presiding judges will often refer their family, friends, and others to him when they are in need of a lawyer: They want that same representation for family and friends who have been injured and are in need of “someone willing to go the distance.